0ccupi3R/automation-scripts/aws-scripts/Readme.md

 ### 1. To update your `Security Group` ingress rules
 Majority of us do not have static ip configured on our Router, which means it keeps getting updated dynamically (auto-assigned).
-So, with traditional approach, it is bit time consuming process to manually IP in Security Groups ingress rules.
+So, with traditional approach, it is a time consuming process to manually update IP in Security Groups ingress rules.

 :astonished: Now what ?
 Why don't we make it simple for us or even automate it !